Dogs that bark excessively often become a major problem in our community. Some people think it is normal for dogs to bark consistently. It isn't.

 Other useful information:

-If a barking dog complaint is made to Council, they will contact the dog owner to:
+If a barking dog complaint is made to Council, we will:

 - Advise them that a complaint has been received and ask that they monitor their dog to assess the extent (if any) of the barking.